wandyezj/Random/writings/thoughts/api_design_draft.md

 Simpler is generally easier to understand, making the __Mental Model__ and __Technical Model__ have as few steps or pieces as possible will generally make it easier to grasp.

+#### Model Patterns

+* Choose or build off a well known model when possible.

+Example:

+JSON and XML are well known data interchange formats, it's much easier to use these __Technical Models__ than to attempt to create and explain a new format.

 ### Behavior